 Josiah joined the ERS in February 2015 after working for the Green European Foundation in Brussels.
-He graduated from the University of York in 2014 after studying Politics, and has written for a wide range of publications including the New Internationalist, OpenDemocracy and Huffington Post.
-Previously he interned at the Global Labour Institute, the Yorkshire TUC and Left Foot Forward, and in his spare time is a section co-editor for the website Bright Green.
+He graduated from the University of York in 2014, studying Politics, and writes regularly for a number of publications including the Huffington Post and Left Foot Forward, where he is a Contributing Editor.
+Previously he interned at the Global Labour Institute, the Yorkshire TUC, and the Cornish Guardian, and in his spare time is a singer-songwriter and a Senior Correspondent for the website Bright Green.

 Kate is experienced in financial, operational and HR management.
 Kate was previously Head of Operations at political think tank Demos where she led a two-year programme of internal restructure.
 She has worked for local and national government, including the Charity Commission, where she worked alongside the Board and Directors to ensure high standards of governance.
 Kate is also a Trustee of the charity Wikimedia UK.

 Before joining the ERS, Stuart spent 3 years as Executive Officer at the campaigning charity the Town and Country Planning Association with responsibilities in the areas of governance, HR and facilities management.
 Stuart has also worked for Wandsworth Borough Council, Somerset County Council and for Evergreen, an environmental NGO based in Toronto, Canada.